ACJMR/YoRPG_Coleks/README.md

 4. Troll
    * Hailing from the caverns beneath the Western Plains, Trolls have superiour armour forged deep in their iron mines.
    * Trolls have an increased defense from 20 --> 60.

+Gameplay is simple and intuitive.
+Players first the difficulty of gameplay.
+They then choose their protagonist (from the above choices) and a worthy opponent (also from above choices).
+The game then proceeds with successive attacks between player and monster.
+Game ends when either the player's or the monster's HP reaches 0.

 **Come join us on our noble quest and slay the dragon!.**